Pulse 63 – The World’s first RIB with a fully integrated Electric Drive

 Key to the success of the electric drive is the light weighting of the boat design and inclusion of sustainable materials where possible.
 MTAG suggested the use of an infusible recycled carbon fibre which we trialled in 2019 on the award-winning RS Neo Foredeck which replaced regular glass fibre reinforcement with a non-woven material made from feedstock derived from scrap carbon fibre and old carbon fibre products.

-The process of reclaiming and re-processing the carbon was developed by ELG (now Net Zero) who worked with MTAG to provide an alternative destination to landfill for our scrap carbon fibre which we use in the manufacture of aircraft seating.
+The process of reclaiming and re-processing the carbon was developed by ELG (now Gen 2 Carbon) who worked with MTAG to provide an alternative destination to landfill for our scrap carbon fibre which we use in the manufacture of aircraft seating.
 Normally destined for production of a prepreg, MTAG developed a method of infusing the dry material, and once commercially viable it is hoped the resins can be substituted with a bio-based system, furthering the sustainability credentials of the product.

 What were the main project barriers and how did you overcome them?